-Our expectations of staff in terms of reporting low-level concerns are detailed in the schools Code of Conduct, which should be read in conjunction with this policy and procedures.
+Our low-level concerns policy is set out within our staff code of conduct and safeguarding policies.
 It is important that all staff share low-level concerns.

-We understand concerns may arise in several ways and from several sources.
-For example, suspicion, complaint or concern shared by a child, parent or other adult within or outside of the organisation; or as a result of vetting checks undertaken.
+We understand concerns may arise in several ways and from a number of sources.
+For example, suspicion, complaint, or concern shared by a child, parent or other adult within or outside of the organisation; or as a result of vetting checks undertaken.

 All low-level concerns will be recorded in writing.
 The record should include details of the concern, the context in which the concern arose, and action taken (an example of a low-level concern reporting form is available in Appendix E, Developing and implementing a low-level concerns policy, September 2021, FARRER & Co).
 The name of the individual sharing their concerns will be noted; if the individual wishes to remain anonymous then this will be respected as far as reasonably possible.
-These records will be kept confidentially, held securely, and comply with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR).
+These records will be kept confidentially, held securely and comply with the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR).